Wolfson College, Cambridge: College Gardens

 In the first half of the twentieth century, much of the land on which the college is now situated comprised gardens which belonged to houses in Selwyn Gardens.
 As the college grew particular natural landmarks, such as the mulberry tree outside the Porters' lodge, were retained as features.
 The garden comprises a wide variety of trees, scented shrubs, dwarf conifers, as well as a distinctive range of shrubs with colourful stems.

 The college's head gardener occasionally provides a guided tour of the gardens to local interested groups.
 During the summer, Wolfson opens its gardens to the public as part of the NGS Open Gardens network.

 Student life

 The college is known for its entertainment events and performances, which attract visitors from many other colleges of the university.
-These activities include formal dinners, concerts, dancing nights and music displays.
+These activities include formal dinners, concerts, dancing nights, and music displays.
+The college frequently hosts live comedy nights, called the Wolfson Howler, featuring acts performed by comedians ranging from fellow students to internationally-recognised names.

 The Club Room, at the heart of the college, includes the college bar and a dance floor space, and is a café during the day.
 It is the main communal space for students, and is the venue for many entertainment events.

 The Wolfson College Boat Club is a popular society, and Wolfson is one of the strongest graduate rowing colleges in Cambridge.

 The college is also a constituent member of the All Greys, the Cambridge mature college rugby side.